 Extract from David Orr's Presidential address to the Institution Of Civil Engineers, 6 November 2007

-(You can also find out more about the Antrim coast road in David Orr's 2003 Chairman's Address to the Institution of Civil Engineers, Northern Ireland Region; please click here for the illustrated text (PDF file, 468Kb, opens in a new window).
+(You can also find out more about the Antrim coast road in David Orr's 2003 Chairman's Address to the Institution of Civil Engineers, Northern Ireland Region; please click here for the illustrated text (PDF file, 468Kb, opens in a new tab or window).
 David (who himself lives in County Antrim) is still keen to trace a portrait or photo of William Bald.
-If anyone can help, please let me know and I will pass on the information.)
+If anyone can help, please let us know and we will pass on the information.)

 In the early 1800s, in the reign of William IV, the Commissioners of Public Works in Ireland described the Glens of Antrim as ‘a barren waste, asylum of a miserable and lawless peasantry’.
 Some say not much has changed!
 It was, they said, ‘cut off from any reasonable communication by the badness of roads over mountains and slopes’.